October 20, 2017

 Starting with Content Strategy: The Key to a Successful Content Marketing Plan

-For decades, engineering and development drove the design process.
-Product designers and business owners would ask,“What features should this product have?” instead of “What do people need this product to do?”
-By the 1990s and 2000s, they started to see the flaws in this approach.
-It was creating a marketplace full of products that had lots of bells and whistles, yet weren’t actually usable or meaningful to real people.
+For decades, product designers asked "What features should this product have?" instead of "What do people need this product to do?"
+The result was a marketplace full of products packed with bells and whistles that weren't actually usable or meaningful to real people.

-That’s when human-centered design and user experience design began to take hold, .
-Since then, the biggest innovations have come from brands who use design thinking to create the next big thing.
-Rather than jumping straight into creation, they start with researching, empathizing with their users, and defining the problem that needs to be solved.
-Only then do they brainstorm, build, and test solutions.
+By the 1990s and 2000s, human-centered design and user experience design started to change that.
+The biggest innovations since then have come from brands that start with researching, empathizing with their users, and defining the problem that needs to be solved -- only then do they brainstorm, build, and test solutions.

-Survey Says: More Does NOT Equal Better
+More Content Does NOT Equal Better Results

 Not quite.

-The answer to both questions is “yes.”
+The answer to both questions is yes.
 And it all starts with strategy.

-What is Content Strategy vs. Content Marketing?
+What Is the Difference Between Content Strategy and Content Marketing?

-“We must work to define not only which content will be published, but WHY we’re publishing it in the first place.
-Otherwise, content strategy isn’t strategy at all.
-It’s just a glorified production line for content nobody really needs or wants.” – Kristina Halvorson
+"We must work to define not only which content will be published, but WHY we're publishing it in the first place.
+Otherwise, content strategy isn't strategy at all.
+It's just a glorified production line for content nobody really needs or wants." -- Kristina Halvorson

 - Collaborating with internal stakeholders and users to identify the real problem and create useful, usable, engaging content that achieves business goals and user needs